 Regular brushing is critical to maintaining oral health.
-Our dentists at Lovett Dental Conroe help patients maintain their oral health by providing the education they need to maintain their teeth in between exams and cleanings.
+Our dentists at Lovett Dental Conroe help patients maintain their oral health by providing the education they need to maintain their teeth in between dental exams and cleanings.
 While most people are familiar with the practice of brushing daily after meals and before bed, many are surprised to learn there is a science to choosing the right toothbrush.
 Your dentist at Lovett Dental Conroe will help you and your family choose the best types of toothbrushes for your unique oral care needs.

 Electric vs. Manual Types of Toothbrushes